Random sampling stability in weighted reproducing kernel subspaces of $L_\nu^p(\mathbb{R}^d)$: Introduction

 which contains all functions in $V_{K,p}$ whose energy concentrate on the cube $C_{R}$.

 This paper is organized as follows.
 In section 2, we show that a function $f\in V_{K,p}$ can be approximated by a function $f_N$ in a finite dimensional subspace $V^{N}_{K,p}$ on any bounded domains.
 In section 3, we give an estimate for the covering number of normalized $V^{N}_{K,p}$.
 In section 4, we prove that the sampling inequality holds with high probability for all functions in $V_{K,p}(R,\delta)$.
-In section 5, a reconstruction algorithm based on random samples is provided for functions in $V^{N}_{K,p}$.